torryatco/Basilica/readme.md

 />
 ```

-At a bare minimum, should also run your images through a processor such as [imageOptim](https://imageoptim.com/mac).
+The technique above are used primarily on high traffic websites.
+For smaller sites your should run your images through a processor such as [imageOptim](https://imageoptim.com/mac) before using them on your site.

 ## 1.9.
 Flex Layout